 Ministry of foreign affairs confirmed that at least 20 Ethiopians were in the migrant detention center when the attack happened.

-And only one Ethiopian sustained a minor injury due to the attack on the Libyan capital Tripoli, said the ministry in a statement sent to The Daily Monitor.
+And only one Ethiopian sustained a minor injury due to the attack on the Libyan capital Tripoli, said the ministry in a statement sent to The Monitor.

 Authorities say all of them have received a temporary traveling document with the Ethiopian embassy in Cairo, Egypt, following their cases.